cliqz/cliqz-components/README.md

 ## Start development

-Install dependencies with `yarn install --frozen-lockfile`

-Link packages with each other with `yarn bootstrap`
+Install dependencies and link packages with each other with `npx lerna boostrap`

-Start development server (storybook) `yarn storybook`
+Start development server (storybook) `yarn storybook`.

 ## Project structure